mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 ## The impact of the core tools of code playgrounds and templated game

-NOTE - THIS IS VERY DESCRIPTIVE - SHOULD SOME OF THIS BE MOVED TO THE DESIGN CHAPTER?

 <!-- The choice of the starting toolset and mission shapes the balance and profile of initial community activity. -->
 <!-- As explored in the literature review, the concept of a Microworld which embodies target concepts has extensive supporting and descriptive research.  -->